 The Parish Council will make use of approved social media tools to quickly disseminate information but carefully control its use in order to minimise the risks as stated above.
-In the first instance this will include Facebook and twitter.
+In the first instance this will include Facebook and X (formerly Twitter).